Wildfire reaches Turkish power plant, workers evacuated | DW | 04.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Workers left the thermal power plant after removing hydrogen cooling tanks.
-Turkey struggles to contain raging wildfires which have already claimed several lives.
+Workers left a Turkish thermal power plant after removing hydrogen cooling tanks.
+Turkey struggles to contain raging wildfires that have already claimed several lives.

 Workers were forced to leave the site as flames arrived at the gates and entered power plant grounds